 Pritunl vs. Tailscale

 A common issue with the traditional VPN is its inability to scale well: usually, a remote user needs to be connected to a central VPN concentrator, which can create a bottleneck.
-This is why the focus of newer VPN solutions tends to be on improving connectivity and speed, in addition to shifting to identity-based security, allowing the use of single sign-on and user group-based security policies.
+This is why newer VPN solutions focus on improving connectivity and speed, in addition to shifting to identity-based security, allowing single sign-on and user group-based security policies.
 These new features help to speed things up, while securely bypassing the rigidity of old VPNs.

-Both Tailscale and Pritunl have created VPNs that make serious improvements on the usability of remote access VPNs in the modern work environment.
+Both Tailscale and Pritunl have created VPNs that advance the usability of remote access VPNs in the modern work environment.
 Here, we’ll compare the two, and outline each one’s unique advantages.

 Pritunl features

-Pritunl is advertised as the “enterprise VPN server.”
-Pritunl was originally built on the OpenVPN protocol, but now also supports a WireGuard implementation.
-Pritunl connects clients to each other by routing communications through a server, rather than just a mesh network.
-These replicated VPN servers that have automatic routing and automatic failover.
-This is true for both the OpenVPN and the WireGuard implementations.
+Pritunl was originally built on the OpenVPN protocol and now supports a WireGuard implementation.
+Pritunl connects clients by routing communications through a server, rather than just a mesh network.
+These replicated VPN servers have automatic routing and fail for both the OpenVPN and the WireGuard implementations.

 Comparison matrix